 The fluctuation of hormones happens during menopause and affects the body's serotonin level.
 This is the cause of sudden mood swings.

-People with medical health conditions like personality disorders and mood disorders are affected by mood swings.
-Neurological conditions such as Migraine, Parkinson’s diseases, Dementia, etc. might as well cause mood swings.
+People with medical health conditions like personality disorders and mood swings disorder are usually affected.
+Neurological conditions such as Migraine, Dementia, Parkinson's diseases, etc. might as well cause mood swings.

 Tips to deal with mood swings